Syllabus šŸ“–

 Office Hours

 To get help on assignments and concepts, course staff will be hosting several office hours per week.
-Some of these will be held remotely and some will be held in person.
-See the Staff Hours tab of the course website for the most up-to-date schedule and instructions.
+See the Getting Help tab of the course website for the most up-to-date schedule and instructions.

 Policies āœļø